azerxalxd/lab.ccn.testing/docs/DEPLOYING.md

 ### Installing

-The distribution can be installed like normal with an ISO file; but one must be built first (See DEPLOYING).
+The distribution can be installed like normal with an ISO file; but one must be built first (See BUILDING).

-### Switching From other OSTREE Distributions
+### Switching From other ostree Distributions

 Alongside installing the distro directly with an ISO file, you can switch from any OSTREE based distribution trivially.